 Blessed Eusebius, along with St. Paul the First Hermit, are the two most significant figures in the history of the Pauline Order.
 They are, respectively, the founder and heavenly patron.
 God inspired Blessed Eusebius by a vision to found the Pauline Order by calling together hermits scattered in the forests around Esztergom in Hungary into one religious community.

-He was born in Esztergom in the Kingdom of Hungary around 1200.
-He was ordained priest upon completion of his studies at the chapter school.
-According to written records, he fulfilled his priestly ministry with a prayerful soul and with such piety that impressed those who saw him.
-He distributed his prebend among the poor and he often received the hermits of the Pilis woods who came to town to sell their products.
-He loved solitude, and the devastation caused by the Mongol invasion of Hungary reinforced in him the need of expiation and, thus the desire to become a hermit.
+Blessed Eusebius was born in Esztergom in the Kingdom of Hungary around 1200.
+He was noted from a young age for his intelligence and piety.
+He would prefer prayer and silence to the games of other children.
+A temperament that well suited him to becoming a religious and a priest.
+So he answered his call from God and was ordained priest upon completion of his studies at the chapter school.
+According to written records, he fulfilled his priestly ministry with a prayerful soul and piety that impressed those who saw him.
+So he distributed his prebend (stipend) among the poor and often received the hermits of the Pilis woods who came to town to sell their products.
+He loved solitude, and the devastation caused by the Mongol invasion of Hungary reinforced the need for expiation in him.
+Thus, began his desire to become a hermit.

-He died on 20 January 1270 in Pilisszentkereszt after a serious illness.
-On his deathbed, he invited his brothers to be faithful to the rules, practice fraternal charity and give good example.
-He passed away pronouncing the names of Jesus and the Virgin Mary.
-He was buried in the crypt of the church founded by him.
+He died on the 20th of January 1270 in Pilisszentkereszt after a serious illness.
+On his deathbed, he invited his brothers to be faithful to the rules, practice fraternal charity and give good examples.
+Finally, he passed away, pronouncing the names of Jesus and the Virgin Mary.
+The brothers buried him in the crypt of the church he founded.

-It is little known that he has never been officially beatified.
-The veneration he had enjoyed for centuries was recognized by the Holy See in 2009 at the request of Cardinal Péter Erdő.
-His memorial on 20 January.
+It is little known that the Church never officially beatified him.
+However, the veneration he had enjoyed for centuries was recognized by the Holy See in 2009 at the request of Cardinal Péter Erdő.
+His memorial is on the 20th of January.